Crockpot Candy

 Instructions

-• Coat a 5-quart crockpot with nonstick cooking spray.
+• Coat a 6-quart crockpot with nonstick cooking spray (or use a liner.)

-• Add to the crockpot in layers: the peanuts, almond bark, chocolate chips, butterscotch chips, and toffee bits.
+• Add to the crockpot in layers: the peanuts, candy coating, chocolate chips, butterscotch chips, and toffee bits.
 DO NOT STIR.

 Video